rangaomkaram/Chrun_analysis/README.md

 "# Telecom_Chrun_Analysis"
-# exploratory data analysis using python

 ```
-install all packages using requirements.txt file
+pip install requirements.txt
 ```

+# Steps Involved in the Project

+## 1. exploratory data analysis using python

-## Data Cleaning with Python
+## 2. Data Cleaning with Python

-## prediction the chrun customer for telecom industry.
+## 3. prediction the chrun customer for telecom industry.

-## Creating the dashboard to better visulaization using the Business Intelligence Tool
+## 4. Creating the dashboard to better visulaization using the Business Intelligence Tool

-# POWER BI
+### POWER BI

- ## Telecom_Chrun_Reasons_Analytics
+ ## 5. Creating website / app for the project Telecom_Chrun_Reasons_Analytics